NOW SERVING DOWNTOWN PORTLAND AT [THE SQUARE]

 A full-length record produced with high school seniors Rascal Van

-Aedan MacDougall of Gorham, ME, is a graduate of Portland Arts & Technology High School’s music program, taught by EMA board members Victoria Stubbs and Ethan Woodman Fowler.
-His band Rascal Van completed their debut album with us during their senior year of high school, and Aedan is now pursuing music at Berklee College after interning with us during his gap year.
-Your donation will support more professional-quality recordings with young & emerging artists like this!
+Since 2023, we’ve been offering subsidized recording time for students, and this project with Rascal Van was one of the first.
+Bandleader Aedan MacDougall is a graduate of Gorham HS and the PATHS music program (taught by two EMA board members), and his band completed their debut album with us during their senior year of high school.
+Aedan is now pursuing music at Berklee College after interning with us during his gap year.
+Community support for our mission makes all the difference in creating these opportunities!

 Community collaborations